Journal of Business and Social Review in Emerging Economies

 Open Access and Copy Right Policy

-The authors submitting and publishing in JBSEE agree to the copyright policy under creative common license 4.0 (Attribution-Non Commercial-Share Alike 4.0 International).
+The authors submitting and publishing in JBSEE agree to the copyright policy under creative common license 4.0 (CC-BY-NC International).
 Under this license, the authors published in JBSEE let others remix, tweak, and build upon their work non-commercially.
-Yet all the other authors using the content of JBSEE are required to cite author(s) and journal and publisher in their work.
+Yet all the authors using the content of JBSEE are required to cite author(s) and journal and publisher in their work.

 All manuscripts should be in English language (US English).
 Research papers should be thoroughly checked by the author(s) to avoid grammatical, typographical and syntax errors.

 It should include concise, specific, relevant and informative title (avoid abbreviations in the title).
 Please indicate the full name of author(s) clearly.
 Present the authors affiliation below the names.
 Provide the full address of each affiliation, including the country name, correct e-mail address, and telephone number of each author.
 Please clearly indicate who (corresponding author) is willing to handle correspondence at all stages of peer review and publication.

 Please use the following rules for whole text, including abstract, keywords, heading and references.

 Paragraph Spacing: 12 pt

 Heading: Times New Roman; Size-12; Bold;

 A concise and factual abstract is required (maximum length 200 words).
 The abstract should state briefly the purpose of the research, data set, methodology, results, major conclusions and usefulness of the study.

 Immediately after the abstract, provide 6-8 keywords specific to the research paper.